Korbank/harpcaller/doc/manpages/daemon.rst

    test configuration for correctness (config file, procedures module, and logging configuration, if provided)

+.. option:: -u, --default-user

+   default user to run procedures as

+.. option:: -g, --default-group

+   default group to run procedures as

 .. option:: --syslog

    log to syslog instead of *STDERR* (overriden by :option:`--logging`)